AgarlapaTerp/Errands/README.md

 2. [Product Spec](#Product-Spec)
 3. [Wireframes](#Wireframes)

-## Overview
-### Description
-An interactive way for users to jot down notes about their daily tasks, displaying a map with pins representing frequented locations.
-Clicking into each pin reveals a notes screen with thoughts and reminders associated with that place, from grocery lists to workout routines.

 ### App Evaluation
 - **Mobile**: This app is more than just a glorified website, it contains an interactive map and many different views to organize the content.
 The app will also use location to show pins that are closest to the user.